The Energy and Resources Institute: Publications

-TerraGreen is a monthly magazine dedicated to disseminating information and knowledge on issues of environment, energy, and sustainable development.
-It brings in-depth stories from across the world on water, climate change, pollution, natural disasters, conservation measures, environment-friendly technologies and products, recent path-breaking developments, and related topics.

 GRIHA

 Green Rating for Integrated Habitat Assessment (GRIHA) was conceived by TERI and developed with Ministry of New and Renewable Energy, is a national rating system for green buildings in India.

 TERI School of Advanced Studies

 TERI School of Advanced Studies was established on 19 August 1998, and was recognised by the University Grants Commission (UGC) as a deemed-to-be University in 1999.
 Set-up as the TERI School of Advanced Studies in 1998, the institution was subsequently renamed TERI University.

 TERI Prakriti School

-Established in January 2015 with a vision to provide sustainability education and help create environmental awareness among children at an early age.
+Established in January 2015 to provide sustainability education and help create environmental awareness among children at an early age.
 Inaugurated by Union Minister for Environment and Forests Prakash Javadekar, the K–12 school is affiliated to CBSE.